 A. In many cases, a Financial Power of Attorney, especially one done years ago, may NOT have all the necessary Powers that are required to allow another person to enact an Asset Protection Plan for a loved one.
 It MAY be necessary to have a new one prepared AND signed while the individual still has the mental and physical capacity to do so.

-Q. Is giving my house to my children now is a good idea to protect it from the cost of a Nursing Home?
+Q. Is giving my house directly to my children now is a good idea to protect it from the cost of a Nursing Home?

 A. Quite simply this can be one of the biggest mistakes you can make.